aadityachapagain/aadityachapagain.github.io/content/articles/reddit_dataset.md

 The dataset will be saved in the `$DATADIR` directory, as sharded train and test sets- `gs://your-bucket/reddit/YYYYMMDD/train-*-of-01000.json` and `gs://your-bucket/reddit/YYYYMMDD/test-*-of-00100.json`.

-You can download whole script from [here](https://github.com/aadityachapagain/Conversational-Reddit-datasets).
+You can download script from [here](https://github.com/aadityachapagain/Conversational-Reddit-datasets).

 My `create_data.py` file was adapted version for reddit conversational datasets of this example from [GoogleCloudPlatform Repo](https://github.com/GoogleCloudPlatform/cloudml-samples/blob/master/molecules/preprocess.py) you might wanna look into this also.
-As it covers more broader concept and topics on Dataflow in ML piplines.
+As it covers more broader concept and topics on Dataflow in ML pipelines.